 Even if you have all the software skills at hand on your team, the diversity of projects on the virtual team market makes it difficult to source quality experts.

 But a change in perspective is not always sufficient.
 Welcome to flash teams as the new building blocks of geographically dispersed work.

 Time, space, and lack of boundaries transform into opportunities once you find a way to implement a proper team structure.

-In the digital world, we have to rely on setting structure with electronic tools.
+In the digital world, we rely on making structures with digital task management tools.

-With the right virtual team management tools, team members can work independently and interdependently as they chew upon tiny or large project bites of their choice.
+With the right virtual team management tools, team members in flash teams can work independently and interdependently as they chew upon tiny or large project bites of their choice.

 3. Use computational crowdsourcing.

 Flash teams are created with computational crowdsourcing.

 In turn, flash organizations are larger organizations generated by sourcing flash teams from the crowd.